 Heart disease and stroke combined, is the leading cause of death among women in Singapore but many are still unaware of the dangers posed by this “silent killer”.

-In the Singapore Heart Foundation’s Go Red For Women Survey in 2010, only 9% of the Singaporean women (8% in 2006 and 9% in 2009) knew that heart disease and stroke is the No. 1 killer of women.
+The 2020 Go Red For Women Survey commissioned by Singapore Heart Foundation reveals that only 9% of the Singaporean women (vs 10% in 2016 and 9% in 2010) know that heart disease and stroke is the leading cause of death for women in Singapore.